mjskay/ggdist/README.md

 ## Feedback, issues, and contributions

-I welcome feedback, suggestions, issues, and contributions\!
+I welcome feedback, suggestions, issues, and contributions!
 Contact me at <mjskay@northwestern.edu>.
 If you have found a bug, please file it [here](https://github.com/mjskay/ggdist/issues/new) with minimal code to reproduce the issue.
 Pull requests should be filed against the